-A Raspberry Pi distribution for easy setup, requiring no keyboard, monitor, mouse, and no custom image.
+A Raspberry Pi distribution for easy remote setup, requiring no keyboard, monitor, mouse, and no modifications to the image.

 This repository contains the source script to generate the distribution out of an existing Raspbian distro image.

 Where to get it?

 - Write the image to an SD card